Vincent550102/nPassword/README.md

 ## TODO

 - [ ] Support for local account
+- [ ] Add a feature to allow adding notes to accounts.
 - [ ] fulfill more commands template
 - [ ] Fix UI/UX issues